 Congratulations!
 You made it through college armed with a degree, and hopefully a job.
 Now it's time to move on to the next stage of your education: life.
 The tests are all open book, the deadlines are varied, and some lessons are much harder and carry higher stakes than others do.
 Worst of all – there is very little grading on the curve.

 Sure, you know your GPA, but do you know your credit score?
-You can see it for free right now using Credit Manager by MoneyTips.
+You can see it for free right now by joining MoneyTips.

 One of your first post-graduate lessons should be on the proper use of credit.
 Poor early decisions regarding credit can have adverse effects for years.
 In the words of millennial money expert Stefanie O'Connell, "It's really important for millennials to understand what a critical role credit plays in your life ... it's critical at every life phase."